 You will need a bigger dose of folic acid that requires a prescription if:

-- you already have a baby with spina bifida;
+you already have a baby with spina bifida;

 - you have coeliac disease;

 - you have diabetes;

+- you have sickle cell disease;

-- · you are obese;
+- you are obese;

-you take anti-epileptic medicines.
+- you take anti-epileptic medicines.
 Ask your GP for advice as well.

 Rubella (German measles)